 - POST #2: Prioritizing Data Governance Initiatives Through Discovery

-- POST #3: Collect and Analyze Relevant Data Points to Access Risk
+- POST #3: Collect and Analyze Relevant Data Points to Assess Risk

 - POST #4: Monitoring Sensitive Data Activity and Identifying Data Owners